 To mark the publication of the Futures Forum and Goodison Group in Scotland report exploring the future of education in Scotland, leading figures from Scottish education joined pupils from Glasgow for an event on 10 March 2020 to discuss how schooling might change by 2030.

-The project report, published on 6 March 2020, features a thought-provoking scenario of what Scottish education might look like in 2030 and beyond, along with some key questions about the leadership of change in the education system.
+The Schooling, Education and Learning report, published on 6 March 2020, features a thought-provoking scenario of what Scottish education might look like in 2030 and beyond, along with some key questions about the leadership of change in the education system.

 To complement the report, pupils from St Paul’s RC High School in Glasgow and its feeder primary schools presented their interpretation of what school might look like in 2030.